mattearly/AncientArcher/design.md

 #### Proposed Solution

-Build our own in house solution, continuing on the current Ancient Archer project.
+Countine on Ancient Archer OpenGL project.

-Ancient Archer should allow for games to be built on it.
+Ancient Archer should allow for games to be built on it with relative ease.

 #### Alternative Solutions